ChiragLakhanpal/Final-Project-Group-3/README.md

     Replace /path/to/your/data with the actual path to your dataset.

   - If you need to download the dataset:
     If you do not have a dataset and need to download it, simply run the training script without specifying the --data-dir argument.
 The script will handle the download and preparation of the dataset:

+## Training the Yolov8 model

+The Yolo model is built for 2 different tasks.
+* Object Detection
+* Image segmentation

+for training
+1. Create a directory '/home/ubuntu/term_project/data/' and place the food.yaml file in the data folder.

+2. For instance segmentation task, Run the Yolov8_instance_segmentation_annotation.py file to update the coco labels to the Yolo Labels

+3. for the Object detection task, run COCO_to_YOLO_annotations.py file

+4. based on the task selected, pass the model for training.
+Comment on the other models and execute the code just by keeping the required model.

+5. It will generate the runs/segment/train directory, in which, you will get the trained model(it will give the best and the general model)

+6. keep predict.py in the same directory and run the file to see the output.

 ## Stremlit App